ylallemant/githook-companion/README.md

 - `parent-repository` : specifies a centralized configuation repository.
 - `parent-path` : specifies where the centralized repository will be cloned into.
 The path must be relative to your project folder.

+You have an [example in this repository](https://github.com/ylallemant/githook-companion/blob/main/.githook-companion/config.yaml) ("eat your own dog food").

 ```Bash
 githook-companion init --minimalistic --parent-path "../githooks" --parent-repository https://github.com/ylallemant/githooks